manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex1_AttackSim_Phishing_attack.md

 1. You should still be on **LON-CL1**, and you should still be logged in as the **Admin** account.
 If necessary, log in as the **Admin** with a password of **Pa55w.rd**.

-2. You should still have the **Office 365 Security and Compliance** center open in in your **Edge** browser from the prior task.
-If not, enter **https://protection.office.com** in the address bar, and then when you receive the dialog box asking for a second form of authentication, proceed through the verification process.
+2. You should still have the **Microsoft 365 Security** center open in in your **Edge** browser from the prior task.
+If not, enter **https://Security.Microsoft.com** in the address bar, and then when you receive the dialog box asking for a second form of authentication, proceed through the verification process.

-3. In the **Office 365 Security and Compliance** center, select **Threat management** in the left-hand navigation pane and then select **Attack simulator**.
+3. In the **Microsoft 365 Security** center, under **Email & collaboration** in the left-hand navigation pane and then select **Attack simulation training**.

-4. On the **Attack Simulator** page, you reviewed the four types of simulated attacks that are available in the prior task.
+4. On the **Attack Simulation training** page, you reviewed the four types of simulated attacks that are available in the prior task.
 For this simulation, Holly has decided to conduct an account breach in which she will use a URL to try and obtain usernames and passwords.
-This is referred to in the Attack Simulator as a **Spear Phishing (Credentials Harvest)** attack. <br/>
+This is referred to in the Attack Simulator as a **Credentials Harvest** attack. <br/>

-	You can launch this attack either from this page or the **Attack Details** page.
-Since the **Attack Details** page has additional information on what this attack will do, it is recommended that you launch it from there so that you can learn about the specifics of this type of attack. <br/>
+	You can launch this attack either from **Simulations** tab or selecting the **Launch a simulation** link on the **Overview** page..
+Since the **Overview** tab has additional information and is the default page when selecting the **Attack simulation training** service, it is recommended that you launch it from there so that you can learn about the specifics of this type of attack. <br/>

-	To the right of the **Spear Phishing (Credentials Harvest)** section, select **Attack Details**.
+	To the right of the **Credentials Harvest** section, select **Launch a simulation**.

-5. On the **Attack details** page, review the specific information related to the **Spear Phishing (Credentials Harvest)** attack type.
+5. On the **Launch a simulation** page, review the specific information related to the **Credentials Harvest** attack type.

-6. In the **Launch attack** section for the **Spear Phishing (Credentials Harvest)** attack type, select **Launch attack**.
-This initiates the **Configure Phishing Attack** wizard.
+6. In the **Select Technique** section for the **Credentials Harvest** attack type, select **Next**.

-7. In the **Configure Phishing Attack** wizard, the steps involved in the simulation are displayed in the left-hand pane.
+7. In the **Simulation** wizard, the steps involved in the simulation are displayed in the left-hand pane.
 While you can manually create a phishing campaign, it is recommended that you take advantage of the available templates that will prefill most of the information for you.
 The key to a successful phishing attack is to create a very intriguing, real-world looking email, and the templates provide very creative solutions. <br/>

-	On the **Provide a name to the campaign** page, select the **Use Template** button.
+	On the **Name Simulation** page, provide the following information the **** button.
+	- Simulation Name : **PhishingTest1**
+	- Description : **This simulation is to provide insight on targeted email threats agianst users inside the company.**

-8. Select **Launch a simulation**.
+8. Select **Next**.

-9. **Credential Harvest** should be select be default, if not choose it, then select **Next**.

-10. Enter a name for the simulation and select **Next**.

-11. On the **Select Payload** screen, choose a payload you would like to simulate, then select **Next**.

-12. In the next step, you will select the users that will receive the phishing email.
-You can select users from the company address book (the Active Users), or for large-scale attacks, you can import users from a .csv file.
-For this simple simulation, you will only send the email to one user, so select **Add Users**. <br/>

-	Enter **Lynne** in the **Search for users or groups within your organization** field.
-In the list of users that appears, select **Lynne Robbins**.
-Lynne's user account record will display in the list of **Recipients**.
+9. on the **Select Payload** screen.
+Select **2 failed Messages** from the **applied filters** menu. when you select this option a window should open on the left hand side to give you a view of the email that will be sent to the users, then select **Next**.

+10. From the **Target Users** screen.
+Select **include all users in my organization**. this will give you a view of every user inside your orgainzation.
 Select **Next**.

-13. In the **Assign Training** page, accept the defaults you.  and elect **Next**.

-14. On the **Training landing page** page, accept the defaults and select **Next**.

-15. On the **Launch Details** page, review the options available, the select **Next**

-16. On the **Review Simulation** page, confirm all of the settings are correct and select **Submit**.
-This will launch the phishing attack!

-17. Leave your browser and the Security and Compliance Center open for the next task.
+11. On the **Assign Training** screen.
+Leave **Preferences** as reccommend and leave **Assign training for me** as the selection option.
+Change **Due Date** to **7 days after Simulation ends** then select **Next**.

+12. On the **Launch Details**screen.
+Select **Launch this simulation as soon as I'm done.**Then select **Next**.

+13. On the **Review Simulation** screen.
+Review the entered information and select **submit**.
+A few moments will pass and you will recieve a confirmations stating **Simulation has been scheduled for launch**.
+Select **Done**

 ### Task 3: Review the attack simulation results

-In this task, you will verify whether Lynne Robbins received the email that you configured in the Attack Simulator, and then you will review the report associated with the Spear Phishing attack that you simulated.
+In this task, you will verify whether your orgainization has received the email that you configured in the Attack simulation training, and then you will review the report associated with the Spear Phishing attack that you simulated.

 1. Switch to the **LON-CL2** VM and log in as the **Admin** with a password of **Pa55w.rd**.